Sean Raggett

-Sean Aidan Raggett (born 25 January 1994) is a professional footballer who plays as a centre-back for club Rotherham United.
+Sean Aidan Raggett (born 25 January 1994) is a professional footballer who plays as a centre-back for club Colchester United.

 Career

 Dover Athletic

 Raggett, a product of Gillingham's academy, joined Dover Athletic at 16, where he would go on to make over 150 appearances.
 In October 2010, he joined Sittingbourne on a dual registration basis.
 He made his debut for the club as a substitute in a 1–0 defeat at Fleet Town on 30 October 2010. with his full debut coming in the following Saturday's 2–1 home defeat to Leatherhead where he "played well above the standard you would expect from a 16 year old".
 He made a total of seven starts and one substitute appearance for the club, with his final game coming in their last game of the season, a 2–2 draw at home to Godalming Town.
 In 2013 he had a loan spell at Isthmian League Division One South side Whitstable Town.
 It was at Dover, under the guidance of manager Chris Kinnear, that he learned his trade and as well as becoming a talented and uncompromising centre back, began to score trademark headed goals.